Student Health and Wellness

 Students who need to be examined by a physician or nurse practitioner for an illness or injury will be referred to their primary care physician or a Swedish Medical Group or one of two NorthShore Immediate Care locations.

 The charge for the physical will be based on the complexity of the exam and any tests required to complete the physical.
 You should ask about potential costs at the time of scheduling the appointment, as well as what could be covered by your health insurance.
-Providers at NorthShore Immediate Care will only do sports and school physicals and will charge the patient directly (usually $45; no billing to health insurance).

 Students are required by the State of Illinois to submit proof of up-to-date immunizations for Measles, Mumps, Rubella (or MMR) and Diphtheria, Tetanus, and Pertussis.
 Students who are under the age of 22 are also required to show proof of meningococcal conjugate vaccine.